twigglits/who-aids-prop/README.md

 Simpact Cyan is the C++ version of the [Simpact](http://www.simpact.org/) family of programs.
-It is an agent based model (ABM) to study the way an infection spreads and can be influenced, and is currently focused on HIV.
+It is an agent based model (ABM) to study the way an infection spreads and can be influenced, and is currently focused on HIV and HIV-HSV2 co-infection.

 The main documentation can be found at [simpactcyan.readthedocs.io](http://simpactcyan.readthedocs.io/).